latent-variable/Real_time_fallacy_detection/README.md

 ```
 python main.py [--use_gpt4 --use_gpt3]
 ```

+If you plan to use your local LLM, please have the text-generation-webui running with the --api flag

 **Note**: The application routes the audio to VB-AUDIO for processing and then redirects it back to the user for playback.